-In the event that Mr. Kapusta incurs excise tax liability pursuant to section 4999 of the Internal Revenue Code, as amended, he will be entitled to certain reductions in his severance payments which will have the result of providing him certain tax relief, all pursuant to the Kapusta Employment Agreement.
+If Mr. Kapusta incurs excise tax liability pursuant to section 4999 of the Internal Revenue Code, as amended, he will be entitled to certain reductions in his severance payments which will have the result of providing him certain tax relief, all pursuant to the Kapusta Employment Agreement.